FOR IMMEDIATE RELEASE

 Let’s argue for the sake of heaven.
 When we do, we argue for the sake of each American here on earth.
 It is time for President Trump and the General Services Administration to facilitate the transition to President-elect Biden.

-The Religious Action Center of Reform Judaism is the Washington office of the Union for Reform Judaism, whose more than 850 congregations across North America encompass 1.5 million Reform Jews, and the Central Conference of American Rabbis, whose membership includes more than 2,000 Reform rabbis.
+The Religious Action Center of Reform Judaism is the Washington office of the Union for Reform Judaism, whose nearly 850 congregations across North America encompass 1.5 million Reform Jews, and the Central Conference of American Rabbis, whose membership includes more than 2,000 Reform rabbis.
 Visit www.rac.org for more.